TanzaniaOfficial Name: United Republic of Tanzania

-LGBT Rights: Tanzania is a conservative society.
+LGBT RIGHTS: Tanzania is a conservative society.
 Public displays of affection between persons of the opposite gender garner serious disapproval; those between persons of the same gender risk provoking violent reactions.
 Consensual same-sex activity is illegal on the mainland and in Zanzibar.
 On the mainland acts of “gross indecency” between persons of the same sex are punishable by up to five years in prison.
 Same-sex intercourse carries a prison sentence of 30 years to life.
 The law in Zanzibar establishes a penalty of up to 14 years’ imprisonment for men who engage in same-sex sexual activity and five years for women.
 Since the burden of proof in such cases is significant, the law is rarely applied.
 In the past, individuals suspected of being gay or lesbian have instead been charged with loitering or prostitution.
 Lesbian, gay, bisexual, and transgender (LGBT) persons face societal discrimination that restricts their access to health care, housing, and employment.
 There is no openly gay community in Tanzania; discretion will greatly reduce the chance of any problems.
-For more detailed information about LGBT rights in Tanzania, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
+For more detailed information about LGBT rights in Tanzania you may review the State Department’s annual Country Reports on Human Rights Practices.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Tanzania, individuals with disabilities may find accessibility and accommodation very different from the United States.
 The Tanzanian constitution prohibits discrimination against persons with disabilities.
-In 2010, the government passed the Persons with Disability Act to address the overall protection of disabled persons.
+In 2010, the Government of Tanzania passed the Persons with Disability Act to address the overall protection of disabled persons.
 Although the government mandates access to public buildings, transportation, and government services for persons with disabilities, few accommodations exist.
 Sidewalks are nearly non-existent and there are frequent power outages.

 Medical facilities are limited and medicines are sometimes unavailable, even in Dar es Salaam.
 There are hospitals and clinics on Zanzibar capable of treating minor ailments.
 Serious ailments require returning to Dar es Salaam or travel to Nairobi or South Africa for treatment.
 If you are climbing Mt.
 Kilimanjaro, the Tanzanian capacity for emergency medical response is extremely limited and you may need to descend the mountain on your own to get help.
 For any significant medical problem in Dar es Salaam, travelers should travel to Nairobi or South Africa where more advanced medical care is available.
 U.S. citizens are advised to travel with a sufficient supply of prescription medication to last for the duration of the trip.
 Pharmacies (known as "duka la dawa") may carry recognizable brands, but the supply and quality are inconsistent.